 Buying diamonds isn’t a simple thing – to really ensure you’re getting a quality stone or piece of jewelry you need to know how to buy diamonds correctly.

-In this guide we’ll show you how to buy diamonds like the pros!
+So, in this guide we’ll see how to buy diamonds like a pro!
 It’ll help you save money, avoid diamond scams and know how to spot a fake with ease.

 And the best part is you don’t have to be a gemologist or get some fancy degree from the GIA (Gemological Institute of America) to be diamond buying expert, bring a cup of coffee, and let’s start!

 Introduction: Diamonds Are Forever